material-components/material-components-ios/components/NavigationDrawer/README.md

 <!--{: .code-renderer.code-renderer--install }-->

-Then Run the installer.
+Then run the installer:

 ```bash
 pod install
 ```

-Next, import the NavigationDrawer theming target, and call the correct theming method.
+Next, import the theming target, and call the correct theming method.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift